 FARR is dedicated to building positive futures in South African communities by significantly reducing birth defects caused by alcohol consumption during pregnancy.
 The focus of our major activities is on Fetal Alcohol Spectrum Disorders (FASD).

-Other anecdotal evidence from evaluation of children at institutions for the Intellectually Impaired showed very high frequencies of FAS and as we discovered later, FASD.
+At this time the full spectrum of the disorder Fetal Alcohol Spectrum Disorder (FASD) was not yet known as the other possible diagnoses which make up FASD were not yet described.
+Other anecdotal evidence from evaluation of children at institutions for the Intellectually Impaired showed very high frequencies of FAS.
 Similarly, children referred to the Red Cross War Memorial Children’s Hospital genetics clinic frequently had a diagnosis of Fetal Alcohol Syndrome.

 - 2010 – FARR demonstrates a 30% reduction in a FASD Prevalence Rate in a community (De Aar)